 - 5.5.1.
 Employment can be full-time or part-time. - 5.5.2.
 Employment can be permanent, a fixed-term contract or with an agency. - 5.5.3.
-Where the applicant's partner is a serving member of HM Armed Forces and they are posted overseas, they will be considered as a person residing in the UK for the purposes of assessing their income from salaried or non-salaried employment.
+Where the applicant's partner is a serving member of HM Armed Forces and they are posted overseas, they will be considered as a person resident in the UK for the purposes of assessing their income from salaried or non-salaried employment.
 They will not be treated as an overseas sponsor returning to the UK.
 This ensures that, in line with the military covenant, they are not disadvantaged by their military service. - 5.5.4.
-Where the applicant is in the UK with permission to work and they are combining their employment income with their partner's employment income to meet the financial requirement, both employment incomes will be assessed under either Category A or Category B. The couple cannot use a combination of Category A and Category B to meet the financial requirement. - 5.5.5.
+Where the applicant's partner is a seafarer resident in the UK but spends most of their time working at sea and qualifies for the HMRC Seafarers Earnings Deduction (which is evidenced, for example, by a letter from their accountant or from HMRC), they will be considered as a person resident in the UK for the purposes of assessing their income from salaried or non-salaried employment.
+They will not be treated as an overseas sponsor returning to the UK. - 5.5.5.
+Where the applicant is in the UK with permission to work and they are combining their employment income with their partner's employment income to meet the financial requirement, both employment incomes must be calculated under either Category A or Category B. The couple cannot use a combination of Category A and Category B to meet the financial requirement.

+- 5.5.6.
 Where average is referred to in calculations of non-salaried employment this refers to the mean average.
 The calculation method for non-salaried employment will produce a mean average.
-You do not need to do anything additional to calculate this. - 5.5.6.
+You do not need to do anything additional to calculate this. - 5.5.7.
 Overtime, commission-based pay and bonuses (which can include tips and gratuities paid via a tronc scheme registered with HMRC) will be counted as income from employment where they have been received in the 6 or 12 months prior to the date of application as applicable.
 Sometimes the person will receive the same amount of income from overtime each month; sometimes overtime payments will vary, with different amounts (if any) each month.
 All overtime in salaried employment will be calculated based on the approach to income from non-salaried employment.
-This will be an annualised 6-month average for the overtime which will be added to the level of the gross annual salary. - 5.5.7.
+This will be an annualised 6-month average for the overtime which will be added to the level of the gross annual salary. - 5.5.8.
 However, any future earnings that a person may earn by way of overtime, commission-based pay or bonuses will not count as income towards the financial requirement.
 This exclusion also applies where an applicant's partner seeks to rely on a job offer in the UK that will start within three months of their return.
 There is one exception to this: in respect of such a job offer in the UK, gross "on-target" earnings which may be expected from satisfactory performance in the standard or core hours of work can be included.
 This must be evidenced in the letter from the employer or signed contract of employment which must be submitted.